-- 1. Students receiving a semester or cumulative GPA lower than 2.0 will be notified in writing by the Registrar of their placement on academic probation and requirements to be met in order to stay in the BSN program. - 2.
-The ADC faculty and student advisor will be notified of the academic probation status by the Registrar. - 3.
-The student will be responsible for contacting ADC faculty and setting up an appointment for evaluation within the first two weeks of the semester of academic probation. - 4.
-The ADC Faculty will notify Dean of the Undergraduate Program, advisor and registrar if the student does not schedule an appointment within the first two weeks of the semester of academic probation.
-The Dean will follow up with the student. - 5.
-Failure to comply with an ADC evaluation within the first two weeks of the semester could result in dismissal from the program. - 6.
-Based on the recommendations of the ADC faculty, the student may be required to continue working with ADC faculty and/or counseling staff at the College.
+- The course faculty will notify the Registrar and program Dean if a student earned a grade less than "C" at the undergraduate level or "B" at the graduate level. - Faculty will notify the Assistant Dean of Support Services and program Dean when a student has engaged in behaviors or violations of college policies associated with a potential disciplinary charge.
+The Assistant Dean and program Dean will investigate the issue of concern. - The Assistant Dean will notify the appropriate undergraduate or graduate Committee of all students who need to be reviewed for academic performance deficits or disciplinary concerns. - The Undergraduate Admission and Progression or Graduate Committee will evaluate the student performance and determine the student's status in relation to academic or disciplinary probation or dismissal. - Students receiving a semester or cumulative GPA lower than 2.0 for undergraduate program students or 3.0 for graduate students will be notified in writing by the Registrar of their placement on academic probation and requirements to be met in order to stay in the BSN program. - The Academic Development Center (ADC) faculty and student advisor will be notified of the academic probation status by the Registrar. - The student will be responsible for contacting ADC faculty and setting up an appointment for evaluation within the first two weeks of the semester of academic probation.
+This is not mentioned in the graduate student section of the policy. - The ADC Faculty will notify Dean of the Undergraduate Program, advisor and registrar if the student does not schedule an appointment within the first two weeks of the semester of academic probation.
+The Dean will follow up with the student. - Failure to comply with an ADC evaluation within the first two weeks of the semester could result in dismissal from the program. - Based on the recommendations of the ADC faculty, the student may be required to continue working with ADC faculty and/or counseling staff at the College - The student is expected to seek assistance from appropriate faculty and/or academic Dean.

-- 7. The student's status will be reevaluated at the end of a semester of academic probation. - 8.
-If the student has a semester or cumulative GPA of 2.0 or greater, they may continue in the BSN program.
-If the student has not been able to raise their semester or cumulative GPA to a minimum of 2.0 they are dismissed from the BSN program.
+- The Undergraduate Admission and Progression or Graduate Committee will evaluate the student performance and determine the student's status in relation to cessation of academic or disciplinary probation status. - The student's status will be reevaluated at the end of a semester of academic probation. - If the student has a semester or cumulative GPA of 2.0 or greater with the undergraduate program, they may continue in the BSN program.
+If the student has not been able to raise their semester or cumulative GPA to a minimum of 2.0 they are dismissed from the BSN program. - If the student has a semester or cumulative GPA of 3.0 or greater with the graduate program, they may continue in the graduate track in which enrolled.
+If the student has not been able to raise their semester or cumulative GPA to a minimum of 3.0 they are dismissed from the graduate program.